Getting Married in New Jersey

 TO APPLY FOR A MARRIAGE LICENSE IN THE CITY OF CAPE MAY

 - Bride & Groom / Partners must apply in the Municipality where either the bride or groom lives in the State of New Jersey.
-If both parties reside out of the State, they must apply in the Municipality where the marriage is taking place.
+(If both partners are from out of state, THEY MUST APPLY IN THE MUNICIPALITY WHERE THE MARRIAGE IS TAKING PLACE).

-- Bride & Groom / Partners need 2 forms of ID.
-The State prefers a Birth certificate and a photo driver's license or a Passport and a photo drivers license).
+- Bride & Groom / Partners need 2 forms of ID (The State of New Jersey prefers a birth certificate and a photo drivers license or a passport and a photo drivers license).
 If your driver’s license does not have your current addresses, please bring a bill or statement with your correct address.

-- If either person has been married before, the most recent divorce decree.
+- If either person has been married before I need the most recent divorce decree.